Department: Mental Health and Behavioral Sciences

 «Herman Feifel Award” to Danai Papadatou, in recognition of outstanding achievement in thanatology, International Work Group on Death, Dying and Bereavement, Finstadjordet, Norway, 26 May 2022.

-Indicative Publications
+Indicative Recent Publications

 - Antonia Paschali & Evangelos C. Karademas.
 (2024).
-Immunity, self-regulation, and COVID-related distress two years following the outburst of the pandemic Special issue “Contemporary challenges in Clinical and Health Psychology”.
+Immunity, self-regulation, and COVID-related distress two years following the outburst of the pandemic.
+Special issue “Contemporary challenges in Clinical and Health Psychology”.
 Psychology, the Journal of the Hellenic Psychological Society.

-- Gamvrouli M, Karanikola MN, Paschali A, Giannakopoulou M. (2023).
+- Gamvrouli M, Karanikola MN, Paschali A, Giannakopoulou M. (2024).
 Reliability of Moral Distress Scale, Secondary Traumatic Stress Scale, and Jefferson Scale of Empathy Among Greek Nurses: A Pilot Study.
-J Nurs Meas.
-2023 Jun 22:JNM-2022-0007.R1. doi: 10.1891/JNM-2022-0007.
+J Nurs Meas. doi: 10.1891/JNM-2022-0007.
 Epub ahead of print.
 PMID: 37348889.